Principal manifold estimation via model complexity selection

-\end{definition} The projection index in (\ref{eq:projection1}) is a generalization of the projection index defined in (\ref{eq:projection}).
+\end{definition} The compactness of $\mathcal{A}_f(x)$ implies $\pi_f(x)\in\mathcal{A}_f(x)$.
+The projection index in (\ref{eq:projection1}) is a generalization of the projection index defined in (\ref{eq:projection}).
 Therefore, we use the same notation $\pi_f$ to denote both projection indices.
-In defining the projection index (\ref{eq:projection1}), we replace the restrictive HS conditions with the less stringent condition $f\in C_\infty$ and allow $d$ to be any positive integer.
-When $d=1$, if $f\in C_\infty$ and $f$ satisfies HS conditions, the projection index in (\ref{eq:projection1}) is the same as that in (\ref{eq:projection}). \begin{theorem} If $f\in C_\infty\left(\R^d\rightarrow\R^D\right)$, then $\pi_f$ is a measurable $\R^D\rightarrow\R^d$ map. \end{theorem} The proof of Theorem \ref{measurability of projection indices} can be conducted following the same method used to prove Theorem 4.1 in \cite{hastie1984principal}.
-Theorem \ref{measurability of projection indices} implies that $\pi_f(X)$ is a random $d$-vector if $X$ is a random $D$-vector.
+In defining the projection index (\ref{eq:projection1}), we replace the restrictive HS conditions with the less stringent condition $f\in C_\infty(\mathbb{R}^d\rightarrow\mathbb{R}^D)$ and allow $d$ to be any positive integer.
+When $d=1$, if $f\in C_\infty$ and $f$ satisfies HS conditions, the projection index in (\ref{eq:projection1}) is the same as that in (\ref{eq:projection}).
+The following theorem, whose proof is in Appendix, implies that $\pi_f(X)$ is a random $d$-vector if $X$ is a random $D$-vector. \begin{theorem} If $f\in C_\infty(\R^d\rightarrow\R^D)$, then (i) $\pi_f$ is measurable, and (ii) $\{\pi_f(x):x\in B\}$ is bounded when $B\subset\R^D$ is compact.
+Furthermore, if $f$ has no ambiguity point in an open set $U\subset\R^D$ and is a homeomorphism, then (iii) $\pi_f$ is continuous on $U$. \end{theorem}